-A suicide assessment is used to determine whether a person is at risk for a suicide attempt.
-Questions asked during a suicide assessment include:
+A suicide assessment is used to find out whether a person is at risk for a suicide attempt.
+Questions asked during a suicide assessment may include:

-If a person has thoughts of harming him- or herself, the health professional always asks if he or she has access to the materials needed to follow through with those plans.
+If a person has thoughts of harming himself or herself, the health professional always asks if he or she has access to the materials needed to follow through with those plans.

 If a depressed person has thoughts of suicide, a plan for suicide, and access to the materials needed to follow through with the plan, he or she is at great risk and should be admitted to a hospital for safety.

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.